 “This year, things will be different,” vows Emily.
 Fulcrum’s new issue reporting functionality allows for tagging of problems, sharing location and all relevant details with fellow candy-seekers.
 “If something like that happens again, we can immediately alert other kids to avoid the house.”

 Plus, with Fulcrum’s task assignment feature, anyone can assign follow-on tasks if necessary.
 “I mean, I’m not saying that if someone turns on their porch light and then refuses to hand out candy they will for sure get their trees TP’ed.
-I am saying that if some decided that this totally-justified act of vandalism was necessary, it’s super easy for them to assign the task to, say, a 6th grader who’s been dying to be invited to play Call of Duty on your PS5.
+I am saying that if someone decided that this totally-justified act of vandalism was necessary, it’s super easy for them to assign the task to, say, a 6th grader who’s been dying to be invited to play Call of Duty on your PS5.
 Hypothetically speaking.”

 With Fulcrum, trick-or-treating has changed forever.
 “This is probably my last year of trick-or-treating,” says Emily.
 “I’m 5’8” and people are starting to give me funny looks.
 So I’m glad that Fulcrum is here to make this last time a blowout.”